 the notary’s name as it appears on the commission

 the name of the county in which the notary public maintains an office

 the date the notary’s commission expires

-The official stamp is the exclusive property of the notary public and must be kept under lock and key to prevent the misuse of it by another individual.
+The official stamp is the exclusive property of the notary public and must be kept under lock and key to prevent misuse by another individual.

 Required.
-Every notary public must maintain a journal in which the notary records in chronological order all notarial acts that the notary public performs.
+Every notary public must maintain a journal and record, in chronological order, all of his or her notarial acts.
 A notary public may also maintain a separate journal for tangible records and for electronic records.
 A notary register is the exclusive property of the notary and may not be used by any other person and may not be surrendered to any employer upon the notary’s termination of employment.
-For Pennsylvania notary supplies, contact the American Association of Notaries by calling (800) 721-2663 or visiting our website at www.usnotaries.com
+For Pennsylvania notary supplies, please contact the American Association of Notaries by calling (800) 721-2663 or visiting our website at www.usnotaries.com

 Notary fees are set by state law.
 A notary public is allowed to charge for each notarial act, but not more than:

-Note--A notary public must display his fees in a conspicuous place in his or her place of business.
-The notarial fees are the property of the notary public unless mutually agreed by the notary and the employer.
+--A notary public must display his fees in a conspicuous place in his or her place of business.
+The notarial fees are the property of the notary public unless the notary and the employer agree otherwise.

 - Take acknowledgments

 - Take a verification on an oath or affirmation